New recipes and updates

 1. Cut the sprouts off the stick, top and trim them.
 Remove the top and reserve.

-3. Preheat the oven to 200C/400F/gas 6.
-Season the sprouts very liberally with salt and pepper, drizzle with most of the olive oil leaving a couple of tablespoons.
-Toss the sprouts in the seasoning to coat them evenly.
-Tip them onto a roasting tray big enough to fit them in one layer.
+2. Preheat the oven to 200C/400F/gas 6.
+Season the sprouts liberally with salt and pepper and drizzle with the olive oil.
+Massage the seasoning into the sprouts and tip them onto a roasting tray big enough to fit them in one layer.

-4. Roast for 45 minutes, shaking the tray once or twice to toss and turn them.
+3. Roast for 45 minutes, shaking the tray once or twice to toss and turn them.
 They should be more or less evenly charred, with the outside leaves browned and crisp.
+While they're roasting, finely chop the gherkins.

-5. While the sprouts are roasting, prepare the tops/outer leaves: rinse them and chop roughly.
-Blanch them in a pan of boiling, salty water and cook for 2 minutes.
+4. To prepare the tops, rinse them and chop roughly.
+Blanch them in a pan of boiling, salty water for 2 minutes.
 Drain and rinse with cold water.

-6. Return the pan to the hob, medium heat.
-Add the almond flakes and toast in the dry pan until golden.
-Add the remaining olive oil and turn up the heat.
+5. Wipe the pan dry and return to the hob over medium heat.
+Add the almond flakes and toast until golden.
+Add the butter and turn up the heat.
 Drop the sprout leaves into the pan, toss with the almonds and season with salt and pepper.
 Stir over medium-high heat until the liquid evaporates and the leaves are thoroughly heated up, about 3-4 minutes.

 NEW recipe finder